Language עב

 Mastering WooCommerce Hooks: A Complete Guide

 There are two types of hooks in WordPress: Actions and Filters.
-Actions allow you to add code at specific points, while filters allow you to manipulate code and return a new value at the end of the process.
+Actions allow you to add code at specific points.
+Filters allow you to manipulate data and return a modified value.

 How to Use Hooks and Filters?